meorkamalmeorsulaiman/kubernetes/docs/mod-1/4-maintenance-task/README.md

 # Maintenance tasks

-Steps for maintenance work within the cluster
+Steps for maintenance work within the cluster.
+This topic divided into several sections:
+- Using metric-server to get performance metrics

 ## Metric servers for performance metrics